O2-CH4/O2-CH4.github.io/_pages/Gallery.md

-*Caption: I attented the IRG's 8th Interstellar Symposium, in collaboration with the International Academy of Astronautics and Breakthrough Initiatives, which took place in Montreal at McGill University.
+*I attented the IRG's 8th Interstellar Symposium, in collaboration with the International Academy of Astronautics and Breakthrough Initiatives, which took place in Montreal at McGill University.
 The talks and the people there were great, supplemented by a unique visit of the Canadian Space Agency (CSA) facilities during the last day.*